mujasoft/NaturalCommitLint/README.md

 This tool is designed for use in both local development and CI pipelines.

 ## Why was this made?
 A lot of tools exist to lint commits but I wondered what would happen if we allowed a LLM to lint the commit for us?
-One big advantage is that the LLM takes care of analyzing how to detect linting violations which makes it very extensible across different codebases.
+One big advantage is that the LLM takes care of how to detect linting violations which makes it very extensible across different codebases.
+It can also do things beyond regex such as inspect tone and formality.

 ## Features